craftercms/docs/source/developers/experience-builder.rst

      - Object
      - (Required)
      - A map of components indexed by CrafterCMS content type id.
-The content type id of the model passed will is used to pick from the map the component that should render said model.
+The content type id of the model passed will be used to pick from the map the component that should render said model.
    * - ``notFoundComponent``
      - React.ComponentType
      -